|Nutritional Guidelines (per serving)|

 Asian pears are crisp and perfectly juicy when eaten raw.
-They cook up nicely, too, as in this Asian Pear Crisp.
-Any pear will work in this recipe - Anjou pears and Bosc pears are particularly good for baking.
+They cook up nicely, too, as in this Asian pear crisp.
+Any pear will work in this recipe—Anjou pears and Bosc pears are particularly good for baking.
 A bit of garam masala and warm cardamom gives this crisp a little spicy kick, but feel free to leave it out and use cinnamon in their place if you (or your spice rack) is so inclined.
-Similarly, the whole wheat pastry flour adds a hearty, nutty note, but an equal amount of all-purpose flour or rolled oats works just as well.
+Similarly, the whole wheat pastry flour adds a hearty, nutty note, but an equal amount of all-purpose flour or rolled oats work just as well.

 - 6 Asian pears (or Anjou, Bosc, or Comice pears)

 - 1/4 teaspoon garam masala

 - 1/8 teaspoon ground cloves

 - 1/8 teaspoon fine sea salt